 Benefits to Product Managers

-Product managers and owners may readily align tasks with the aid of Scrum, which also provides the opportunity to adjust to changes in requirements or reorder tasks in order of importance.
+Product managers and owners may readily align tasks with the aid of agile scrum methodology, which also provides the opportunity to adjust to changes in requirements or reorder tasks in order of importance.
 Agile does make it easier to match user needs with development tasks.

 Benefits to Project Managers